couchdeveloper/RXPromise/README.md

 When task B completes, its final result will be passed to the next completion handler and so force - up until there is no handler anymore.

 Note that the return values of the tasks are promises which will be returned from the handler.
-Since `then` returns a promise, the next `then` can be chained upon its previous `then` the same way.
+Since `then` and `thenOn` returns a promise, the next `then` or `thenOn` can be chained upon its previous `then` respectively `thenOn` the same way.
 And so force.

-The last `thenOn` eventually handles the end result - by simply logging the result of the four chained asynchronous tasks to the console.
+The last `thenOn` eventually handles the result returned from task_D - by simply logging the result to the console.
 Here, the execution context has been explicitly defined.
 That is, the handler executes on the specified queue - the main queue in the example.

 At the end of the statement, promise _endResult_ will be the promise returned from the _last_ `thenOn`.
 When all tasks have been finished successfully, the _endResult_'s `value` will become the return value of the last completion handler - which is actually the result of the last task D.